carla-simulator/carla/Docs/how_to_build_on_linux.md

 that downloads and extracts the latest version (note that this package is >3GB, this step might take some time depending on your connection)

+!!!
+Tip
+    Optionally you can download aria2 (with `sudo apt-get install aria2`) so the following command will take advantage of it and will run quite faster.

 ```sh
 ./Update.sh
 ```